 Carbon Monoxide: A Winter Months' Health Threat

-Each winter, tragic accidents occur when people are exposed to toxic levels of indoor CO from improperly vented or leaking furnaces, ovens and fireplaces.
-Burning fuel produces CO and with extended exposure, can have a lethal effect on humans.
-Even at below-toxic levels, exposure to CO may cause headaches, nausea, fatigue, or heart pain.
+Each winter, tragic accidents occur when people are exposed to lethal levels of indoor CO from improperly vented or leaking furnaces, ovens and fireplaces.
+Even at below-lethal levels, exposure to CO may cause headaches, nausea, fatigue or heart pain.

-CO adheres to red blood cells blocking their ability to carry oxygen and thereby denying the body's sensitive organs, the heart and brain, of an adequate supply.
-The deprivation of oxygen from the body leaves a person feeling sleepy and tired.
-If the person is not removed from the area and treated, suffocation may result.
-Those most susceptible include infants, young children, fetuses, the elderly and patients with pre-existing heart or respiratory conditions.
+CO is produced by burning fuel and has toxic effects in humans.
+It adheres to red blood cells blocking their ability to carry oxygen and thereby deprives the body's sensitive organs, the heart and brain, of an adequate supply.
+Extended exposure to high levels of CO can result in permanent damage and death.
+Those most susceptible include infants, young children, fetuses, the elderly and patients with heart or respiratory diseases.

-More than half of CO poisoning deaths are from malfunctioning or improperly vented combustion appliances.
-Proper use and maintenance of any appliances that produce a flame such as gas furnaces, gas and propane space heaters and small barbecues can prevent exposure to lethal levels of CO.
+CO poisoning can be prevented by proper use, maintenance and venting of any appliances that produce a flame.
+More than half of CO poisoning deaths are from malfunctioning or improperly vented combustion appliances such as gas furnaces, gas and propane space heaters and small barbecues.
+Gas ovens should not be used for heating the home.
 Because of the danger from poor ventilation, kerosene or propane space heaters, charcoal grills and unvented gas logs cannot be used legally indoors in California.
-Gas ovens should not be used for heating the home.

 Care should also be taken not to operate cars or other internal combustion engines in enclosed spaces or attached garages.
 A third of CO poisoning deaths are the result of accidental exposure from vehicles running in closed garages.